-Full-time chief shop stewards, full-time senior staff representatives and full-time occupational health and safety representatives who have been fully exempt from work during the entire pay discussion period are entitled to an
+Full-time chief shop stewards and full-time occupational safety representatives who have been fully exempt from work during the entire pay discussion period are entitled to an average pay discussion increase.
+No pay negotiations shall be held with them.

-- average pay discussion increase.
-No pay negotiations shall be held with them. - 8.
-The supervisor must be familiar with the employee's work duties and be able to assess the employee's competence and performance in relation to the work duties. - 9.
+- 8. The supervisor must be familiar with the employee's work duties and be able to assess the employee's competence and performance in relation to the work duties. - 9.
 Before conducting pay discussions, the employer must specify the units or functions covered by the same pay discussion pot and inform the relevant employees of this.